-A senior preparing for graduation within two (2) semesters who earns a final grade of F or D in a course may have the opportunity of one reexamination in that course.
+A senior preparing for graduation within two (2) semesters who earns a final grade of F or D in a course may have the opportunity of one re-examination in that course.
+Candidates for the BSN are excluded from this policy.
 After reviewing the eligibility requirements for re-examination with the instructor of the course (based on the conditions listed below), the student must request permission for the re-examination in writing from the Vice President for Academic Affairs.
 The instructor will be informed in writing whether permission has been granted.
 Conditions for re-examinations include the following:

-- 1. The original course grade earned must not be the result of a violation of the Policy on Academic Integrity or the instructor's written policy on course attendance. - 2.
-It must be mathematically possible to achieve the necessary passing grade in the course using the result of the re-examination. - 3.
-The course must be a non-core course numbered 2000 or above which is necessary for graduation. - 4.
-There must be no opportunity to repeat the course before the scheduled graduation. - 5.
-Graded assignments for which a re-exam may occur include an examination, a project, a presentation, a paper, or another assignment as defined by course requirements.
-The assignment to be repeated will be determined by the instructor of the course. - 6.
-A student cannot apply this re-examination policy in more than two courses.

-The request for the re-examination must be made within thirty (30) days of the end of the term in which the grade was received.

-Graduating seniors who fail the tests given by the Department of History and Political Science to meet the U.S. history/Georgia history, and U.S. Constitution/Georgia Constitution requirements are entitled to a single retest in the deficient area during the term immediately preceding their graduation date.
+- The original course grade earned must not be the result of a violation of the Policy on Academic Integrity or the instructor's written policy on course attendance. - It must be mathematically possible to achieve the necessary passing grade in the course using the result of the re-examination. - The course must be a non-core course numbered 2000 or above which is necessary for graduation. - There must be no opportunity to repeat the course before the scheduled graduation. - Graded assignments for which a re-exam may occur include an examination, a project, a presentation, a paper, or another assignment as defined by course requirements.
+The assignment to be repeated will be determined by the instructor of the course. - A student cannot apply this re-examination policy in more than two courses. - The request for the re-examination must be made within thirty (30) days of the end of the term in which the grade was received. - Graduating seniors who are required to take the U.S. history/Georgia history, and U.S. Constitution/Georgia Constitution examinations are entitled to a single retest in the term immediately preceding their graduation date.
 Retests are limited to two areas.
-Students in this situation should contact the administrative assistant of the Department of History and Political Science.

-Undergraduate Enrollment in Graduate Courses

-A student with senior standing at Georgia Southwestern State University with an overall academic grade point average of 3.0 or higher may register for graduate courses during the final two terms of undergraduate work subject to the following regulations.

-- 1. No more than nine hours of graduate credit may be earned. - 2.
-The maximum course load when enrolled in one or more graduate courses is 15 hours per semester. - 3.
-Courses taken for graduate credit cannot be counted toward meeting undergraduate degree requirements.

-Permission to register for graduate courses must be granted first by the director of the specific graduate program and then by the Vice President for Academic Affairs prior to registration.

-Permission forms are available in the Registrar's Office and through the student's advisor.
+Students in this situation should contact the Office of Disabilities and Testing Services, located on the third floor of Sanford Hall. - Undergraduate Enrollment in Graduate Courses - A student with senior standing at Georgia Southwestern State University with an overall academic grade point average of 3.0 or higher may register for graduate courses during the final two terms of undergraduate work subject to the following regulations. - No more than nine hours of graduate credit may be earned. - The maximum course load when enrolled in one or more graduate courses is 15 hours per semester. - Courses taken for graduate credit cannot be counted toward meeting undergraduate degree requirements. - Permission to register for graduate courses must be granted first by the director of the specific graduate program and then by the Vice President for Academic Affairs prior to registration. - Permission forms are available in the Registrar's Office and through the studentTMs advisor.